overshard/timestrap/README.md

 The Timestrap application should now be running at [http://localhost:8000](http://localhost:8000).
 If it is not, feel free to [create an issue](https://github.com/overshard/timestrap/issues) to seek assistance or report a bug! :bug:

-The default account credentials are:

-- Username: `admin`
-- Password: `admin`

 ## Development Installation